ROBOTIS-GIT/emanual/docs/en/platform/op/references.md

 Represents the location of data.
 To read from or write data to the control table the user should assign the correct address in the Instruction packet.

 ###### Access
-Dynamixel has two kinds of data: Read-only data, used mainly for sensing, and read-and-write data used for driving.
+DYNAMIXEL has two kinds of data: Read-only data, used mainly for sensing, and read-and-write data used for driving.

 ###### Initial Value
 In case of data in the EEPROM Area, the initial values on the right side of the below Control Table are the factory default settings.